Ask me about anything you would like to know about me

 Last note on Ask Me About Anything

 I’d love to answer more of your interesting questions and get a sense of your interests and what you would like to know about me.
 If you have questions to extend this Ask Me About Anything section, please let me know.
 I like to hear from you.
 If you want you can add your questions to the comment section below.
 I decided to make this an annual tradition.
-For another new year ask me about anything questions, you can head over to this 2022 list.
+For another new year ask me about anything questions, you can head over to this 2022 list, this 2023 list, or the full list of reader’s questions.

 1. Know when to listen to other people, but also be a little deaf sometimes.